Xero Review: Features, Pricing & Alternatives in 2023

 Xero has a moderate learning curve.
 It’s not extremely easy to use, but if you get some training or guidance, you can navigate and use its features in no time.

-Users like freelancers and small businesses can try Xero for 30 days before signing up for a subscription.
+Users can try Xero for 30 days before signing up for a subscription.
 However, accountants and bookkeepers can register in the Xero Partner program to get it for free.
-If your business isn’t offering accountancy services, you aren’t eligible for the free Xero account.
+If your business isn’t offering accountancy services, you are ineligible for the free Xero account.

 No, you can use Xero without hiring an accountant.
 However, as the need arises, you may hire a Xero-certified accountant to help you keep your books of accounts accurate and organized.

-Yes, Xero offers customer support via email, phone, and live chat.
+Yes, Xero offers customer support via email.
 It also has extensive help resources, including a knowledge base, community forum, and video tutorials.

 Bottom Line

-Xero is a great QuickBooks alternative for budget-conscious small businesses.
-With its relatively affordable price points, you get features that you’ll only see in higher-priced plans of other accounting software.
-However, we found that Xero isn’t suitable for nonprofit entities or specific businesses needing multicompany accounting features.
-Although overall, it’s great for daily accounting, inventory keeping, and project management.
-We recommend it for project- and product-based companies because of its flexible features.
+Xero is one of the best QuickBooks alternatives, specifically for budget-conscious small businesses.
+With its relatively affordable price points, you get features that you’ll see only in higher-priced plans of other accounting software.
+Overall, it’s ideal for daily accounting, inventory keeping, and project management.
+I recommend it for project- and product-based companies because of its flexible features.